Stochastic Approximation with Block Coordinate Optimal Stepsizes: Conclusion

 \section{Conclusion}

 BCOS is a family of stochastic approximation methods that exploit the flexibility of using different block-coordinate stepsizes.
-Rather than using sophisticated ideas from optimization, such as preconditioning, it is based on the simple idea of minimizing the distance from the next iterate to an optimal point.
+Rather than using sophisticated techniques from optimization such as preconditioning, it is derived from the simple idea of minimizing the distance from the next iterate to a target point.
 While the optimal stepsizes are not computable, we make several simplifications and focus on constructing efficient statistical estimators (for the second moment of the search direction) in determining the stepsizes.
 In particular, by leveraging a simple conditional estimator, we derive variants of BCOS that achieve competitive performance against AdamW but require less memory and fewer hyperparameters.

 Our convergence analysis builds upon several classical results from the stochastic approximation literature.
-In particular, we extend the classical aiming condition towards a target point to account for coordinate-wise stepsizes and decoupled weight-decay (interpreted as $L_2$-regularization).
+In particular, we extend the classical aiming condition towards a target point to account for coordinate-wise stepsizes and decoupled weight-decay.
 For the conceptual BCOS method, which assumes exact second moment, we establish almost-sure convergence and $\cO(1/t)$ rate of convergence.
 For practical BCOS methods with various second-moment estimators, we establish almost-sure convergence to a neighborhood of the target point, where the radius of the neighborhood is determined by the bias and variance of the second-moment estimator.
 This framework covers convergence analysis for a broad family of methods, including the sign stochastic gradient/momentum method, RMSProp and Adam(W).
 In addition, it provides novel insights that can guide the development of new algorithms.